These chocolate peanut butter pretzel macarons are the best flavor combination on earth.

 Tips to Make the Perfect Chocolate Peanut Butter Pretzel Macarons:

-- An extensive list of macaron tips can be found at the bottom of this post.
+- An extensive list of macaron tips can be found at the bottom of my Ultimate French Macaron Guide.
 (Click 'jump to recipe' and scroll up)

 - Double up on sheet pans when baking.
 Preheat an empty sheet pan in the oven; once your macarons are ready to bake, place the pan with the rested macaron shells on top of the preheated pan in the oven.
 This helps keep the distribution of heat even and can help prevent hollow shells.